TheDarkPioneer7/PAQOL/README.md

 combines Performance And Quality Of Life mods to deliver the best performance and smooth gameplay.

-Created by: TheDarkPioneer7
+Created by TheDarkPioneer7
-Creation Date: 2024-04-20
+Creation Date 2024-04-20
 Updated 2025-06-08
   MODPACK CONTENT HIGHLIGHTS
 -----------------------------------------------------------